lagimik/PartnerCrucible/TheChangelog.md

 ### Week ending May 5, 2023

-Changes this week include reference for GPDAP roles for indirect providers, Landing Zones for Mainframe and Midrange workloads, and Azure OPenAI service references and learnings paths.
+Changes this week include reference for GDAP roles for indirect providers, Landing Zones for Mainframe and Midrange workloads, and Azure OPenAI service references and learnings paths.

 Date | Change | File
 :--- | :----- | ---: